-One hundred and fifteen years before today, Archibald Alec Leach was born in the West Country of England, on 18 January 1904.
+Coming up for almost hundred and twenty years before today, Archibald Alec Leach was born in the West Country of England, on 18 January 1904.
 The location, to be precise, a suburb called Horfield in the distinctly unglamorous milieu of provincial, post-Victorian Bristol.

 In part, this is a story of a marvellous construction: how he overcame the difficulties of a dysfunctional and unprivileged background to built a spectacular career that’s still celebrated over a century later.